ItsRamiz/eXplainableAI/README.md

 ## Feature 4: Custom-Made Environments

 Recognizing the limitations of pre-made MiniGrid environments, we’ve added the ability for users to create fully **custom environments**.
 This feature allows for complete control over the environment’s structure, letting users tailor every aspect to fit specific scenarios or research needs.
-All of the system’s powerful features—training, visualization, event querying, and video generation—are fully compatible with these custom-made environments.
+This allows researchers and developers to experiment with entirely new environments and challenges, making it an incredibly versatile tool for exploring agent behavior under a wide variety of conditions.

 ### Key Customization Options